Writing your research proposal

 1. Plan your research proposal

-You should contact the relevant academic department before applying to Sussex and check if there are any additional requirements for your research proposal.
+You should contact the relevant academic faculty before applying to Sussex and check if there are any additional requirements for your research proposal.

 Even at this early stage, you may be asked questions regarding your research, and so you should start thinking about: